 These are my favorite seasonings but there are many options with delicious flavor.
 Get creative!

 NOTE: this recipe is for ONE CORNISH HEN.
-If you’re making two, you’ll want to double the ingredients.
+If you’re making two – double the ingredients.

 - salt and black pepper